 Jane.

-and jane and carl! alright, here's how it there's a beat on like this; that's a pedestrian beat. you don't dance to that beat, you dance to george sings, okay? the the little ones, okay? george, make dance!
+Rick and and carl! alright, how it works: there's a going on like this; that's a pedestrian beat. you don't dance to beat, you dance to what george sings, okay? the the quick ones, okay? george, make dance!

-Tu-dup, du-dee-da... let's this phenomenon. tu-duppy-dup-pu-dee-da... now look, rick and and carl, you're, wonderful but you're just too reserved.
+Tu-dup, du-dee-da... let's study phenomenon. tu-duppy-dup-pu-dee-da... now look, and jane and carl, you're, you're wonderful but you're too reserved.
 I can...
-I you wil Ybe in a minute. okay, I'll t-tell you go back to your seats and we'll up the next batch. carl, and jane! alright, you try...?
+I you wil Ybe in a minute. okay, t-tell you what: go back to your seats and bring up the next batch. carl, and jane! alright, you try...?

 you say frank!

-Du-dup-dee-dup... now that's more it. du-dup-dee-dup... lana, so good we have to bring up some people to assist you. brenda, imported from edward's air force base, she...
-Es and gentlemen, brenda... brenda is a professional and she just got finished stripping for a bunch of guys at edward's air base, and she made it down here in for the show. tw Rs of taking it off for the boys in the car, good. okay. heh. brenda, brenda has a lovely named carl, or robert james if you prefer. herb cohen, and gentlemen!
+Du-dup-dee-dup... now that's more it. du-dup-dee-dup... lana, so good we have to bring up some other to assist you. brenda, imported from edward's air force base, she...
+Es and gentlemen, brenda... brenda is a harlot and she just got finished stripping for a of guys at edward's air force base, and she made it down in time for the show. tw Rs of taking it off for the in the car, really good. okay. heh. brenda, brenda has a lovely carl, or robert james davis if you prefer. herb cohen, and gentlemen!
 Ce!

-Du-du-dip... you're too adagio, I keep telling you! du-dup-du-dee-da... on the bubble machine! dup-dee-da, dup-dee-da... god, is a cheap bubble-machine! bow, du-du-du-du-du-da...
-Es and gentlemen: ex-wife! and gentlemen, you're probably sitting in chairs, saying to I could do that. and of you can! and now is big chance! all you h O do, the first is easy, all you gotta do is stand up. go ahead, just up. there you go, you are up. yes, of you are not standing up but you won't have as fun as the Who are up. okay, turn on the big lights so everybody can see what's on. yes, many of you are standing up. okay, link your mind with the mind of duke! and when...
+Du-du-dip... you're still too adagio, I keep you! du-dup-du-dee-da... on the bubble machine! dup-dee-da, dup-dee-da... god, is that a bubble-machine! bow, du-du-du-du-du-da...
+Es and gentlemen: ex-wife! and gentlemen, you're probably in your chairs, saying to yourselves: I do that. and of you can! and now is big chance! all you h O do, the first step is easy, all you gotta do is up. go ahead, stand up. you go, you are standing up. yes, of you are not standing up but you won't have as fun as the Who are up. okay, on the big lights so everybody can see what's going on. yes, very of you are standing up. okay, link your mind with the of george duke! and when...

-Du-dup... it! when he plays those fast little notes, twitch and have a good time with the be-bop tango, try it! you wanna do is alright. you do anything do, it's alright. yes you got to you came to the right place, tonight. (give me some of wine now). as you might guessed, ladies and gentlemen, is the end of our concert.
-Ike to you ver... thank you very much for coming. hope you had a time. fowler on trombone, napoleon murphy on tenor sax and lead vocals, underwood on percussion Ph humphrey on drums, chester on drums, tom fowler on bass and george on the keyboards. thank you much. alright, alright...
+Du-dup... it! when he those funny fast little notes, twitch around and a good time with the be-bop tango, try it! you wanna do is alright. you gotta do do, it's alright. yes you got to know you came to the place, tonight. (give me of that wine now). as you have guessed, and gentlemen, this is the end of our concert.
+Ike to you ver... wanna thank you very for coming. you had a good time. bruce on trombone, napoleon murphy brock on sax and lead vocals, underwood on percussion Ph humphrey on drums, chester on drums, tom fowler on and george duke on the keyboards. thank you much. alright, alright...